joedolson/my-tickets-stripe/src/readme.txt

 == Upgrade Notice ==

-* Following this update, you will need to re-activate the plug-in, due to a filename change.
+* Following this update, you will need to re-activate the plug-in, due to a key filename change.